vanillaSlice/the-mono/learning/management/the-managers-path/README.md

   * Review the outcomes of your decisions and projects
   * Run retrospectives for the processes and day-to-day
 * Seek to be kind not nice
+* Team cohesion destroyers:
+  * The brilliant jerk
+  * The noncommunicator
+  * The employee who lacks respect